 This project validates and improves existing statistical models for neuroimaging data.
 Most fMRI research projects use the method as a tool and does not reflect on the method itself.

--I think that too few researchers are studying the actual method and how to analyze the data.
-If everyone is analyzing their data with the same method and that method later on turns out to be wrong.
+- I think that too few researchers are studying the actual method and how to analyse the data.
+If everyone is analysing their data with the same method and that method later on turns out to be wrong.
 Then a lot of studies will be affected.

 In this project Anders is collaborating with Mattias Villani who is a Professor in Bayesian statistics at Linköping University and Stockholm University.
-His background is in econometrics, analyzing economic time series.
+His background is in econometrics, analysing economic time series.

 -In fMRI you have time series as well so we could apply most of the methods directly.
 After that the methods grew more and more advanced, Anders explains.